germinateplatform/germinate-training-ebi/session-2.md

 Then draw a shape around the data points you wish to select.

-Go to **'Data'** then **'Trials Data'** then select dataset with the ID of 5.
+Go to **'Data'** then **'Trials data'** then **'Trials export'** then select dataset with the ID of 5.
 Then cilck in **'Data Matrix'** and plot for Ear Height, Ear number per plant and Ear Length.
 Now colour the chart based on **'Treatment'**.
-You will then see somthing like this:

-<img src="session-2/group-creation-chart-selection-example.png" style="max-width: 100%;">

-Use the rectangle selection tool to draw around a group of the data points.
+Use the rectangle (Box) selection tool from the chart options at the top right of the chart to draw around a group of the data points.
 The number of selected germplasm in this area is highlighted in the blue ellipse in the top right of the chart (there should be a hundred or so but it really depends on how big your rectangle was and which cell in the scatter matrix you chose).
 Now add the selection to your current list by using the additional chart options represented by the dropdown menu with the three vertical dots and select '**Mark selected items**'.

+<img src="session-2/group-creation-chart-selection-example.png" style="max-width: 100%;">

 You can see the content of your list at any time by clicking on the respective marked item button in the top right corner of Germinate.
 In this case you can see that we have **387** germplasm entries, **796** genetic markers and **0** locations in our group but yours will probably be slightly different.